venkatarun95/6.829-pset2-3/mm_traces/README.md

 ## Mahimahi traces

-We use [mahimahi](http://mahimahi.mit.edu/) as our network emulation for this pset.
+We use [mahimahi](http://mahimahi.mit.edu/) as our network emulator for this pset.

-In order to emulate a constant capacity link using mahimahi, we need to first create a trace file.
+In order to emulate a constant capacity link using mahimahi, we need to first create a throughput trace file.
-This trace file should be written according to the following format:
+This trace file should be created according to the following format:

 ```
 Each line gives a timestamp in milliseconds (from the beginning of the